ankitects/anki-manual/src/getting-started.md

 which pieces of information you want on each card, and Anki will take care of creating the cards for you.

-Imagine we want to study French vocabulary, and we want to include a page number on the back of each card.
-We want the back of our cards to look like
+Imagine we want to study French vocabulary, and we want to include a textbook page number on the back of each card.
+We want our cards to look like
 this:

     Q: Bonjour